Jake Gao headshot

 About

-Jake Gao explores how legal institutions can make urban mobility safer, cleaner, more accessible, and more equitable, and how insights from urban mobility can enrich the study of law.
-His research projects include experimentally testing the potential impact of the biases of civil jurors on the adoption of autonomous vehicles, describing a process for making algorithmic law that accounts for the spatial implications and interactive effects of individual behavior, and measuring the role of normative motivations for compliance with the law.
-He has applied his background in law in his work with the Chicago Transit Authority on facilitating bus electrification and cultivating a healthier electric bus market in the United States.
+Jake Gao’s primary field of research is law and technology, with a particular focus on new technologies and the law of torts.
+He is interested in exploring how legal institutions can be leveraged or modified to facilitate the adoption of emerging technologies and how new technologies can be harnessed to enhance the law’s ability to promote social welfare.
+His research projects include measuring the impact of algorithmic aversion on the judicial process, describing a process for making algorithmic law that accounts for the interactive effects of individual behavior, and measuring the role of normative motivations for compliance with the law.
+He has also applied his background in law in his work with the Chicago Transit Authority on facilitating bus electrification and cultivating a healthier electric bus market in the United States.

 Education